jonhadfield/soba/README.md

 | GitHub    | GITHUB_TOKEN                                          | <a href="https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/" target="_blank">instructions</a> |
 | GitLab    | GITLAB_TOKEN                                          | <a href="https://gitlab.com/profile/personal_access_tokens" target="_blank">instructions</a>                                       |

+Note: Repositories in GitHub organisations are not backed up by default.
+To back these up, specify a comma separated list of organisations in the environment variable: GITHUB_ORGS.

 ### run on Synology NAS

 _Tested on DS916+_